CarlvinceTan/.dbc-to-.xlsx-Mapping-and-File-Conversion-Tool/README.md

 - Handles dependencies

 ## How to Use
+Go to .dbcConverter.py file, then add the Python interpreter path `./venv/bin/python`.

 Place only one .dbc file into the Input folder, adjust/add/remove CAN connections listed in the pin_config.txt file in the following format (excluding square brackets):
 ```Bash
 [Device1] -> [Device2]